RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-database-web.md

  <br/>

-Switch to *Serial Console* and wait for the login prompt.
+Wait for the login prompt.

 On the login screen, enter the following credentials: